 Step-by-Step Approach Used in the NCERT Solutions for Class 12 Maths Exercise 9.1

-Every order-and-degree problem in the Differential Equations Class 12 NCERT Solutions PDF follows the same three-step routine.
-Internalising this routine clears any Exercise 9.1 sum in under 30 seconds.
+Every order-and-degree problem follows the same three-step routine.
+Learn this once and any Exercise 9.1 sum takes under 30 seconds.

-1. Spot the highest-order derivative appearing anywhere in the equation.
-The order of that derivative is the order of the equation.
+1. Spot the highest-order derivative in the equation.
+Its order is the order of the equation.

-3. If yes, the degree is the highest power to which the highest-order derivative is raised.
-If no, write "degree is not defined" and quote the offending term as the justification.
+3. If yes, the degree is the highest power of the highest-order derivative.
+If no, write "degree is not defined" with the offending term as reason.

-The polynomial test is the make-or-break step.
-CBSE markers expect the words "not polynomial in derivatives" or an equivalent justification before "degree is not defined".
-A bare statement without reasoning loses the mark even when the final answer is correct.
+CBSE markers expect the words "not polynomial in derivatives" before "degree is not defined".
+A bare statement loses the mark even if the final answer is right.

 How Collegedunia's NCERT Solutions Help You Clear Exercise 9.1

-Exercise 9.1 looks trivial, yet it is the highest-risk 1-mark question in the Differential Equations chapter, because the "degree not defined" trap catches students who write "degree = 1" by reflex.
-The Collegedunia solutions state the polynomial-in-derivatives check before every degree answer and flag every transcendental wrapper explicitly.
+Exercise 9.1 looks easy, but it is the highest-risk 1-mark question in this chapter.
+Many students write "degree = 1" by reflex and lose the mark.
+Our solutions state the polynomial-in-derivatives check before every degree answer and flag each trap clearly.

-• Order first, degree second: every solution opens by spotting the highest-order derivative and naming the order.
+• Order first, degree second: every solution names the order before checking the degree.

 Differential Equations Class 12 NCERT Solutions: Order and Degree Decision Tree

-The decision tree below is the single most reusable artefact in this Exercise 9.1 PDF.
-Apply it in sequence to any equation you encounter, in NCERT, in CBSE boards, or in JEE Main.
+The decision tree below is the single most reusable tool in this exercise.
+Apply it to any equation you meet in NCERT, CBSE boards, or JEE Main.

 Step 1.
 Identify the highest-order derivative present.
 Record its order.